sensedeep/custom-metrics/README.md

 ## Limitations

-If you are updating metrics extremely frequently, CustomMetrics can impose a meaningful DynamoDB write load as each metric update will result in one database write.
+If you are updating metrics very frequently, CustomMetrics can impose a significant DynamoDB write load, as each metric update results in one database write.
 If you have very high frequency metric updates, consider using [Metric Buffering](#buffering) to buffer and coalesce metric updates.

 ### CustomMetrics Class API